ROCK CLIMBING INSTRUCTION MANUAL

 Check harnesses -double-back

-and check each other: Rope through caribiner of belayer and caribiner
+and check each other: Rope through caribiner of belayer and caribiner should be

 - "Climb when ready./Belayer ready".
 "Climbing"

-- When to clip: When you can reach the bolt AND you are in good position where
+- When to clip: When you can reach the bolt AND you are in a good position where

-u can hold yourself with one hand. (if not, downclimb.)
+you can hold yourself with one hand. (if not, downclimb.)

 - How to clip: >> See picture!